Osteosarcoma in Dogs

 How is osteosarcoma diagnosed?

-Once a lesion is suspected, a more definitive diagnosis may be obtained by a fine needle aspiration.
-This involves taking a small needle with a syringe and suctioning a sample of cells directly from the lesion and placing them on a microscope slide.
+Once a lesion is suspected, a more definitive diagnosis may be obtained by a fine needle aspiration (FNA).
+This procedure involves sedating your dog and then using a small needle with a syringe to suction some cells directly from the lesion.
 A veterinary pathologist then examines the slide under a microscope.
-This is performed under sedation.
-If this procedure is not diagnostic, a bone biopsy may be warranted.
-In most cases, lytic bone lesions found on X-rays are indicative of either an infectious or malignant process and further diagnostics are always recommended.
+If this procedure does not provide a diagnosis, a bone biopsy may be required.
+In most cases, lytic bone lesions found on X-rays indicate infection or cancer and further diagnostics are always recommended.

 How does this cancer typically progress?

 Osteosarcoma in dogs is extremely aggressive.
-At the time of diagnosis, about 90-95% of dogs will have micrometastasis, meaning the cancer cells have already spread elsewhere even though they are not detectable.
-Therefore, staging (searching for potential spread to other locations in the body) is always recommended in dogs with osteosarcoma.
-This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound, CT or MRI.
-If any lymph nodes are enlarged or feel abnormal, further sampling may be pursued to determine if spread is present.
+About 90% to 95% of dogs will have micrometastasis at the time of diagnosis, meaning the cancer cells have already spread elsewhere, even though they are not detectable.
+For that reason, staging (searching for spread to other locations in the body) is always recommended in dogs with osteosarcoma.

-Without evidence of spread, the primary goal is local tumor control.
-This typically involves amputation of the affected limb.
-Though this is unsettling for many dog owners, most dogs do very well after amputation.
-Surgery is almost always pursued as long as it is a safe and viable option as it provides significant relief from pain.
+Without evidence of spread, the primary goal of treatment is local tumor control, which typically involves amputating the affected limb.
+Although the idea of amputation is unsettling for many dog owners, most dogs do very well after the surgery.
+As long as it is a safe and viable option as it provides significant relief from pain, surgery is almost always pursued.

 Chemotherapy is nearly always pursued post-surgery to help control the disease for as long as possible.
 Other treatment options may also be available, including certain forms of radiation therapy.
-Dogs don’t have as many side effects to chemotherapy as humans and quality of life is maintained or improved.
+Chemotherapy has fewer side effects in dogs than in humans, and quality of life is maintained or improved.
+You may need a referral to a specialty veterinary center for these treatment options.

 Is there anything else I should know?